 The Company is exposed to various risks of loss related to torts, theft of, damage to, and destruction of assets, errors and omissions, injuries to employees, and natural disasters.
 While self-insured for many risks, the Company purchases insurance coverage where appropriate.
-The Company's real and personal property is insured against the risk of loss or damage in the amount of \$250.0 million, subject to a \$0.3 million per accident deductible at the Richmond and Passyunk Plants and a \$0.1 million per accident deductible at separate sublimits for flood and earth movement at select locations.
+The Company's real and personal property is insured against the risk of loss or damage in the amount of \$250.0 million, subject to a \$0.3 million per accident deductible at the Richmond and Passyunk Plants and a \$0.1 million per accident deductible at all other locations.
+There are separate sub-limits for flood and earth movement at select locations.
 The Company's Property Insurance includes coverage for damage incurred from a terrorist attack.
 In addition, the Company maintains Blanket Crime, which is a form of Property Insurance.